-The Code applies to both individuals and entities that provide internal auditing services including the Lancashire Audit Service.
+The Code applies to both individuals and entities that provide internal auditing services..
 For members of the Institute of Internal Auditors (IIA), breaches of the Code shall be evaluated and administered according to the IIA Disciplinary Procedures.
 Disciplinary procedures of other professional bodies e.g. CIPFA and employing organisations may also apply to breaches of the Code.